 Department of Psychiatry Research

 The Department of Psychiatry at NYU Langone is a world leader in research, with a long-standing mission of improving the mental health and wellbeing of adult patients experiencing a wide range of psychiatric illnesses.
 Our researchers are based at NYU Langone’s Tisch Hospital, NYC Health + Hospitals/Bellevue, the The Nathan S. Kline Institute for Psychiatric Research, the VA NY Harbor Healthcare System, and the Manhattan Psychiatric Center.
 Our department fosters the career development of physician–scientists in addition to PhD researchers from many associated disciplines.
-Tanya C. Sippy, MD, PhD, director of the research track for residency training, and Naomi M. Simon, MD, PhD, vice chair for research faculty development and mentorship, lead this effort.
+Tanya C. Sippy, MD, PhD, associate director of the psychiatry residency research tracks, and Naomi M. Simon, MD, PhD, vice chair for research faculty development and mentorship, lead this effort.

 NYU Grossman School of Medicine is No. 5 in the country in National Institutes of Health psychiatry research funding, according to the Blue Ridge Institute for Medical Research.
-In addition, we are ranked among the top 4 in the nation in the 2021 U.S. News & World Report “Best Medical Schools: Research” rankings.
+In addition, we are No. 2 in the nation in the 2022 U.S. News & World Report “Best Medical Schools: Research” rankings.

 Our department’s extensive research initiatives and resources reflect these rankings.
 Our scientific investigations encompass the following areas: